 “The toughest three guys I’ve ever had to guard during my NBA career were Kobe Bryant, Allen Iverson and Dwyane Wade.”

 “Kobe Bryant, Kevin Durant, Carmelo Anthony and Tracy McGrady were the toughest.
 But especially ‘Melo and Durant… those two dudes gave me a hard time often. (laughs)”

 “Kobe Bryant because he scored in every way possible.
 He had counters to his counters.
 Also, Allen Iverson because he was just too fast and relentless, attacking you non-stop.
 And Dirk Nowitzki because he was too tall and you can’t affect his shot.”

 Larry Nance Jr, Los Angeles Lakers:

 “Three guys who have really given me problems are Carmelo Anthony, DeMarcus Cousins and Kevin Durant.”

-Poll, Top, Allen Iverson, Anthony Davis, Carmelo Anthony, Caron Butler, CJ McCollum, DeMarcus Cousins, Dorell Wright, Dwyane Wade, Elfrid Payton, Garrett Temple, J.J.
-Redick, Jamal Crawford, John Wall, Kemba Walker, Kevin Durant, Kobe Bryant, Kyrie Irving, Larry Nance Jr, LeBron James, Malik Beasley, Maurice Evans, Nikola Vucevic, Russell Westbrook, Stephen Curry, Tracy McGrady, Cleveland Cavaliers, Denver Nuggets, Golden State Warriors, Indiana Pacers, Los Angeles Lakers, Minnesota Timberwolves, New York Knicks, Oklahoma City Thunder
+Poll, Top, Allen Iverson, Anthony Davis, Carmelo Anthony, Caron Butler, CJ McCollum, DeMarcus Cousins, Dorell Wright, Dwyane Wade, Elfrid Payton, Garrett Temple, Jamal Crawford, John Wall, Kemba Walker, Kevin Durant, Kobe Bryant, Kyrie Irving, Larry Nance Jr, LeBron James, Malik Beasley, Maurice Evans, Nikola Vucevic, Russell Westbrook, Stephen Curry, Tracy McGrady, Cleveland Cavaliers, Denver Nuggets, Golden State Warriors, Indiana Pacers, Los Angeles Lakers, Minnesota Timberwolves, New York Knicks, Oklahoma City Thunder